Renrek/laravel-quotes/README.md

 display one on visting the page.
 This is a template used to add more utility to as my hobby projects grow.
 It is also a means to keep my PHP skills limber.

-To see the fully functional site, please visit: [Live Site](https://renrek.com)
+To see the fully functional site: [Live Site](https://renrek.com) Note: Login will not be permitted.

 ![AddQuotes](documentation/images/quoteCollecter.gif)